Easy No Bake Dark Chocolate Mousse Pie with Oreo Crust

-This chocolate mousse pie is easy to make.
-Composed of an Oreo crust, a generous layer of chocolate mousse topped with chocolate ganache.
-An impressive and no bake dessert.
+This easy no bake dark chocolate mousse is simple and quick to make.
+Made with an Oreo crust, a generous layer a 3-ingredient chocolate mousse topped with chocolate ganache.

-If you are looking for an easy and impressive chocolate dessert, search no more.
+If you are looking for an easy and impressive chocolate mousse dessert, search no more.
 You have found it.
-This chocolate mousse tart is all I have ever dreamed off: almost effortless and it still looks like you have spent hours making it!
-The perfect dessert in my book 😊.
+This easy no bake chocolate mousse pie is all I have ever dreamed off: almost effortless and it still looks like you have spent hours making it!
+It is made with a base of Oreo crust, a layer of 3-ingredient dark chocolate mousse and topped with a silky ganache frosting.
+The best dark chocolate mousse pie ever!
 Chocolate fan over here, and if you are like me, you will love this.

 Very few ingredients and utensils are necessary:

 - Oreo cookies.
 You can use store bought or you can make your own.
 You can find a great recipe here Homemade Oreos (only make the chocolate cookies, not the filling!).